 TRUSTEE NAME Attended Out of a possible

-Amanda Whittaker (Chair) 3 3
+Debbie Buckingham 1 3

 Brian Cook 3 3

-Debbie Buckingham 1 3

-Rachel Shaw as CEO 3 3
+Rachel Shaw 3 3

-Pauline Woodbridge as CFO 3 3
+Amanda Whittaker 3 3

-Suzannah Curtis 1 3

 The Education, Inclusion and Safeguarding Committee is also a sub-committee of the main Board of Trustees.
 The committee met regularly to consider the matters within its remit, including ensuring the trust is compliant in aspects pertaining to education, inclusion and safeguarding across the trust, supporting the strategic development of education across the trust and management of relevant trust policies.